 The Omega 3s in Moringa helps increase hair strength and thickness.
 By increasing hair elasticity, your hair looks more beautiful, bouncier with less breakage.

 Anyone looking for glowing, healthy hair would do well to incorporate Moringa into their daily diet or as a hair rinse and mask.

-7- Proteins in Moringa promote hair growth
+7. Proteins in Moringa promote hair growth

 Regular consumption and use of Moringa nourishes and strengthens the hair to give you thick, healthy and shiny hair.
 The acidic properties of in Moringa cure dandruff and scalp psoriasis helping in improving the health of the scalp.

 Moringa oil is so effective that is has become a popular ingredient in expensive luxury cosmetics.
 You do not have to spend so much to enjoy the benefits of Moringa oil for your hair, though.
 You can use the oil directly on your hair and will be more affordable and you will still achieve maximum benefits.

-To apply Moringa oil treatment, make sure your hair is dump then massage the oil into your scalp and working your way from the roots to the end.
+To apply Moringa oil treatment, make sure your hair is dump then massage the oil into your scalp and working your way from the roots to the ends.
 Repeat this once or twice a week for best results.

-2- Moringa Tea Rinse
+2. Use Moringa as a Tea Rinse

 Moringa powder can also be added to various teas or you can just stir it into hot water to make tea on its own.
 You may add apple cider vinegar for added benefits if you wish.
 Use the tea as a hair rinse during your wash day.

 You can use Moringa by adding the powder or oil to your hair masks.
 Use at least once a week as a Hair Mask.
 Here’s is one recipe that can turn your hair from dry and brittle to healthy and shiny.